 David DosReis joined us from the Providence VA Medical Center, where he served as the Patient Advocate for the past eight years.
 In that role, he worked with veterans to get the care they needed and their concerns addressed.
 David enlisted in the Massachusetts Army National Guard a month after high school graduation and was at basic training when we were attacked on 9/11.
 He served as a combat medic and deployed to Iraq in 2004/2005, where was awarded the Combat Medical Badge for his rendering of care to wounded soldiers and civilians while under fire.
 Following his honorable discharge from the Army, David began his career helping his fellow veterans and earned his bachelor’s in communications from Bridgewater State University while working at the VA full-time.
 He is married with seven children and lives in Riverside.

-Matt Golderese will be managing logistics and the new website for the Office of Veterans Affairs.
+Matthew Golderese manages the office's grant operations, analytic reports, website design and maintenance, and interagency projects.
 He came to us from the Governor’s Office of Constituent Affairs, where he served his fellow Rhode Islanders by connecting them with state agencies and resources, and monitoring policy impact on stakeholders.
 Matt brings with him a strong commitment to making state government work efficiently and effectively.
 With a long history of military service in his family, Matt aims to make his contribution by assisting the Ocean State’s veterans.
 He has a Bachelor’s Degree in Political Science from the University of Rhode Island, and resides in West Warwick.

 Lynn Lavallee started her employment with the Division of Veterans Affairs in November 2012 as the Assistant Administrator for the Rhode Island Veterans Home.
 Before her current position, she served with the Rhode Island National Guard for 31 years, achieving the rank of Colonel before her retirement in March 2010.
 Lynn grew up in North Attleboro, Massachusetts, and at the age of 17, enlisted in the Rhode Island Army National Guard.
 After serving as an enlisted soldier for six years achieving the rank of Sergeant, she attended and graduated from the Rhode Island Military Academy Officer Candidate School Program and became a Second Lieutenant in the Transportation Corps.
 Lynn later became the first female officer to command the 1207th Transportation Company in East Greenwich, Rhode Island.
 As a commissioned officer, Lynn performed in positions of increased responsibility throughout her career, to include Management Analyst, Internal Auditor, Supply and Services Officer, Finance Officer, and Director of Human Resources.
 Lynn served on the Joint Staff as the J1, Director of Personnel, advisor to the Adjutant General, Commanding General, where she oversaw all personnel actions for more than 700 full-time and 2,500 part-time soldiers and airmen.
 A 1991 graduate of Roger Williams University in business management, she earned her Master’s in International Relations from Salve Regina University in 2001.
 That same month, she was selected to attend the School of Strategic Landpower, United States Army War College, the Army's highest level of professional military education, where graduated with her second Master’s Degree in Strategic Studies in 2003.
 Lynn resides with her husband in North Kingstown.